lpanjwani/clip-transcriber/readme.md

 Clip transcriber that that converts audio or video clips into written text.
 It is commonly used for tasks such as transcribing interviews, lectures, or recordings.

-## Installation
+## Package Manager

 This project uses pip for package management.

+## Dependencies

+To run this project, you will need to install the following dependencies:

+- transformers
+- torch
+- datasets
+- accelerate
+- librosa
+- pytube
+- moviepy
+- pyannote.audio
+- speechbox==0.2.1
+- jupyter

-To install the dependencies, run the following command:
+You can install these dependencies by running the following command:

 ```bash
 pip install -r requirements.txt
 ```

 ## Usage